Last Updated: April 23, 2007

 Static Survey Project Design

 Those stations with a published accuracy high enough for consideration as vertical control are symbolized by an open square or circle on the map.
-Those stations that are sufficient for both horizontal and vertical control are particularly helpful and are designated by a combination of the triangle and square.
+Those stations that are sufficient for horizontal control are symbolized as triangles.
+Where there is horizontal and vertical control the symbol is a combination of the triangle and square.